 18 Oct What Visa’s New Purchase Return Authorization Mandate Means for Your Business

-On October 19th, Visa’s new Purchase Return Authorization mandate will take effect.
+On October 19th, Visa’s new Purchase Return Authorization mandate took effect.
 Currently, authorizations are required for a majority of purchases, but NOT for purchase returns—this new mandate is going to change that.
 Moving forward, merchants will be required to authorize returns, just as they would a purchase.
 But how will this mandate impact your business’s established procedures?
 What will you need to do differently?

 Here’s what you need to know: